hark-technologies/calculate-delivery-charge-cost/README.md

-# Use Nettleie-API and Elhub data to compute the Nettleie invoice data
+# Use delivery charge API and Elhub data to compute grid cost invoice data

-We are going to use the Hark API to fetch DSO models with pricing info, and apply this to consumption data downloaded from Elhub.
+This is an example of how we can use the Hark API to fetch DSO models with pricing info, and apply this to consumption data downloaded from Elhub.

 To set up the Python project, we start by creating a virtual environment and install necessary packages.
 We need a few external packages to use Graphql and convert returned data to Python types.

 ```sh
 python3 -m venv .venv